 You provide real value to the world and earn a high income; however, unlike when you were younger, your primary focus has shifted from increasing your annual income to increasing your net worth.
 You know that besides the fact it is not taxed like income (in America), one’s net worth is a better measure of economic security, financial independence, and overall success.

 Shakespeare wrote ‘There is no legacy as rich as honesty’ and you fully agree.
 Living with integrity is not just a good philosophy, but a way of life for you.
 Being honest is a conscious decision and you understand that it allows one the freedom of authenticity and fosters deep, lasting personal and professional relationships.
 Plus, you recognize that a life of integrity is the best shield against moral, ethical, and legal trouble.

 Over the years, you’ve honed your natural talents and abilities as well as picked up specific skills which enhance your inner genius.
 Instead of being a jack of all trades, you chose the path to become a virtuoso within your domain.
-Although you might look back fondly on the days when you were just a green novice, you are now one of the leaders within your area or field.
+Although you might look back fondly on the days when you were just a green novice, you are now one of the leaders within your field.

 While you value past events and memories, they do not define, limit, or constrain you.
 You agree with what the late, great Zig Ziglar said: ‘How you see your future is much more important that what has happened in the past.’
 You already have a vision of the next five, ten, and maybe twenty years of your life and have big ‘impossible’ goals which you plan to achieve during this time.

 Most people only know how to trade their time for money.
 Although you have also done this, you know the open secret, that there is another part of the equation to leverage and accelerate personal success.
 Unlike most, you trade money to gain time.
 Your time is more valuable than money.
 Time, or the time of a human life, is finite, and you know that your time must be treated as your most precious resource.